 The United Nations officially sent enquiries to both the UAE and India, and is continuing in its efforts to secure Princess Latifa's safety.

-Stirling and Haigh have filed complaints with the FBI in America over the attack on Nostromo, and the abduction of Herve Jaubert, a dual French and US citizen.
+Stirling has filed complaints with the FBI in America over the attack on Nostromo, and the abduction of Herve Jaubert, a dual French and US citizen.

 International media has only intensified in its coverage of the Latifa case, with major reports appearing on BBC, Fox News Radio, and 60 Minutes in Australia.